mythicane/DIY-Ping-Pong-Machine/README.md

  **Software Pre-Req**: Please make sure to download the Arduino IDE Software (https://www.arduino.cc/en/software) so that you may run the provided code.

  **Manufacturing Pre-Req**: Familiarization with either CNC, 3D printing, or Laser-cutting is recommended to be able to manufacture the Hull of the Machine and the joystick housings.
 The .STL files are provided for you.
+We have personally CADded the hull using Fusion 360 (and used Acryllic and a laser-cutter to manufacture the full), but used Thingverse for the joystick housing .stl files (and 3D printing using PLA to manufacture).

+- Acknowledgement for "Mini Joystick Housing" .stl files... (https://www.thingiverse.com/thing:700346)

  **Electrical Pre-req**: Basic to intermediate knowledge of wiring is required.
 Please see the schematic below as a reference.
 ![alt text](schematic.png)